Before you can begin selling on ebay.com.au, you'll need to make sure you have the following Information available:

 These options are suitable for the majority of sellers, but in some cases may not exactly match the postage model used on your own site.

-How you intend to manage any returns?
+How do you intend to manage any returns?

 Will you be accepting returns from buyers?